 What is euthanasia?

 Euthanasia is a deliberate, intentional act of one person to end the life of another person in order to relieve that person’s suffering.
-For example, a doctor injects a patient with a lethal substance to relieve that person from unbearable physical pain.
 The term euthanasia is often used in different ways.
 Three of the most common are:

 - Voluntary euthanasia: Euthanasia is performed at the request of the person whose life is ended, and that person is competent.
-For example, a doctor injects a competent patient, at their request, with a lethal substance to relieve that person from unbearable physical pain.
+For example, a doctor injects a competent person, at their request, with a lethal substance to relieve that person from unbearable physical pain.

 - Non-voluntary euthanasia: Euthanasia is performed and the person is not competent.
-For example, a doctor injects a patient in a post-coma unresponsive state (sometimes referred to as a persistent vegetative state) with a lethal substance.
+For example, a doctor injects a person in a post-coma unresponsive state (sometimes referred to as a persistent vegetative state) with a lethal substance.

 Any reference to euthanasia on this webpage is a reference to voluntary euthanasia, unless it is stated otherwise.

-What is assisted suicide?
+What is suicide, assisted suicide and physician-assisted suicide?

 Assisted suicide occurs where a person intentionally kills themselves with the assistance of another (who provides the knowledge or means to do it).
 For example, where a friend or relative obtains a lethal drug and provides it to the person to use to commit suicide.

 What is the difference between euthanasia and assisted suicide?